CLAS-205/au24-site/index.md

 layout: home
 ---

+**Welcome to the Autumn 2024 online offering of CLAS 205!**

+This course is designed to help students master the scientific vocabulary of their particular field by a study of the Latin and Greek roots that are used to create the majority of scientific terms.
+In addition, students will explore some uses of science and medicine in the Ancient Mediterranean, as well as how the Greco-Roman scientific tradition has contributed to modern methods of scientific inquiry and theory.

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.